-In our method, the training data provides an implicit description of the target probability density function.
-To examine the effects of different numbers of training samples, we train our model with five training data sets of different sizes.
-We train the model using a low image resolution of $200 \times 160$ pixels.
-Note that the final image can be rendered at an arbitrary, higher resolution.
-The data set with the smallest scale has 1 sample for each pixel on average.
-During training, $80\%$ of the samples are randomly selected as training data and the rest are used for validation purposes.
-Simultaneously, we provide an accompanying test data set to test the performance of the neural networks.
-None of the test data are used in the training and validation process.
+Training data provides an implicit description of the target probability density function.
+To examine the effects of different numbers of training examples, we compare training and test losses with respect to training datasets of five different sizes.
+During model training, we use a low image resolution of $160 \times 88$ pixels.
+The dataset with the smallest size has one example for each pixel on average.

-Figure \ref{fig:train_stats} plots the test loss and training loss for each training data size.
-It can be observed that a lower negative log likelihood can be obtained with increasing training data size, but the benefits of using more training data quickly vanish after using more than 16spp (samples per pixel), which corresponds to $512,000$ samples.
+Figure~\ref{fig:validate_datasize} plots the training and test losses for each dataset.
+As shown, a lower negative log likelihood can be obtained with an increasing size of datasets, and the improvements brought by using more training data gradually reduce beyond \emph{epp} 16.

-In addition, Figure~\ref{fig:density_relL1} shows relative $L_1$ density errors for both training and test data set.
-The relative density errors can be computed as
+In addition, Figure~\ref{fig:density_relL1} shows relative $L_1$ errors of density values for both training and test dataset.
+The relative density errors is computed with

-Here, $P(D_{i})$ stands for the density deduced by the neural network and $T_{i}$ represents the target density value of $D_{i}$.
-Using more training data helps to reduce relative density errors, but the improvement of density accuracy gets smaller with increasing training data size, and more training data also requires longer training time.
+Here, $P(D_{i})$ stands for the density deduced by neural networks, $T_{i}$ represents the target density value of $D_{i}$ and $\left|\cdot\right|$ indicates the absolute value.
+Target densities are readily obtained up to a normalizing constant in the resampling process.
+Using more training data helps to reduce relative density errors, but the improvement of density accuracy gets smaller with increasing size of datasets.